 Biofeedback.
 In my former job as a teacher in a tough school, I worked in a high-stress environment.
 In an effort to keep staff from leaping off the building, administration brought in biofeedback practitioners.
 These people use a variety of methods including guided imagery, deep breathing, meditation, and a variety of monitors to help you learn how to control automatic functions such as heart rate, blood pressure, muscle tension, skin temperature and so on.
 While it mainly is a stress reducer, it is also used to get rid of pain – especially low-back pain.

 Chiropractic.
 Chiropractic therapy involves manipulating joints and especially the spine.
-The theory is that misalignments cause a disruption of signals to and from the brain, resulting in pain and other ailments.
+The theory is that misalignments cause a disruption of signals to and from the brain, resulting in issues.
 While some doctors scoff at this form of treatment, chiropractic therapy is recognized by insurance companies and constitutes the third largest group of medical practitioners (behind physicians and dentists) in the United States.
 Research has shown this treatment to be effective for neck pain, migraines, and lower-back pain.

 Hypnotherapy.
-Because hypnosis is most often associated with silly entertainment in which individuals humiliate themselves in some way, it may seem strange that it is a viable way to get rid of pain.
+Because hypnosis is most often associated with silly entertainment in which individuals humiliate themselves in some way, it may seem strange that it is a viable way to get rid of various ailments.
 During hypnosis, a person becomes deeply relaxed and focused.
-In this state, practitioners use the power of suggestion to help patients block out pain, change behaviors, and let go of stress.
+In this state, practitioners use the power of suggestion to help patients block out common problems, change behaviors, and let go of stress.
 Self-hypnosis can be learned from a certified hypnotherapist or licensed psychologist.